spacepy/spacepy/Doc/source/quickstart.rst

 corresponding Boolean kwargs.

 The clims kwarg can be used to manually set the color bar range.
-To use, set it equal to a two-element list containing minimum and maximum Log_10 value to plot.
-Default action is to use [0,10] as the log_10 of the color range.
+To use, set it equal to a two-element list containing minimum and maximum log :sub:`10` value to plot.
+Default action is to use [0,10] as the log :sub:`10` of the color range.
 This is good enough for most applications.
 The title of the top most plot defaults to 'Summary Plot' but can be customized using the title kwarg.